Tutorial

 Shotomatic Team

-7 min read
+6 min read

 How to Take Website Screenshots Automatically on Mac

-Take website screenshots automatically on Mac with a repeatable URL-based workflow.
+Take website screenshots automatically on Mac from a URL list.
 Capture full pages or viewport shots for audits, archives, and recurring checks.

 Multiple laptop screens arranged for a website review workflow